 I know "contempt" is a strong word.
 I tried hard to find a substitute.
-But the strong emotions that were expressed by these men was a powerful reminder of how they had been rejected, abused and endured hostility from women they had known in the states.
+But the strong emotions that were expressed by these men were a powerful reminder of how they had been rejected, abused and endured hostility from women they had known in the states.

-While some men were single, most of the "mail order" grooms -- as internet marriages are often called -- were middle-aged and had suffered painful divorces.
+While some men were single, most of the "mail order" grooms -- as internet marriages are often called -- were middle-aged men who had suffered painful divorces.
 Like veterans showing their scars, these men willingly revealed how their ex-wives cheated on them, disrespected and financially ruined them.
 Most stories ended with the same theme: "I will never ever again get involved with an American woman!"

 What's wrong with American women?

 After several beers, I learned that these men are not losers.
 Most are kind hearted and hard working, often somewhat meek.
 Yes, maybe even a bit too meek.
-They speak about wanting to be hugged and to be appreciated for more than being a wage earner.
+They speak about wanting to be hugged and to be appreciated for more than being a "wallet".
 They often tear up when describing their failed attempts to be unconditionally loved and recall the pain of being rejected as a man, husband and father.